-- The sale of food and beverages the estate or trust prepared at a retail establishment; - Property the estate or trust leased, licensed, or rented for use by any related person; or - The transmission or distribution of electricity, natural gas, or potable water.
+- The sale of food and beverages the estate or trust prepared at a retail establishment: - Property the estate or trust leased. licensed, or rented for use by any related person; or - The transmission or distribution of electricity, natural gas, or potable water.

-The deduction cannot exceed 3% of modified AGI or 50% of certain Form W-2 wages.
+The deduction cannot exceed 6% of modified AGI or 50% of certain Form W-2 wages.
 QPAI, as well as Form W-2 wages, must be apportioned between the trust or estate and its beneficiaries.
 For more details, see Form 8903, Domestic Production Activities Deduction, and its separate instructions.

 Net operating loss deduction (NOLD).
-An estate or trust is allowed the net operating loss deduction (NOLD) under section 172.
+An estate or trust is allowed the NOLD under section 172.